jmancewicz/DIGITS/examples/semantic-segmentation/README.md

 ### Loading the data into DIGITS

-On the DIGITS home page, click `New Dataset > Images > Segmentation`:
+On the DIGITS home page, click `New Dataset > Image > Segmentation`:

 ![select dataset](select-dataset.png)